-In addition to the rules stated in this catalog, Lake Michigan College Nursing students are required to abide by rules stated in the Nursing Student Handbook.
-Students can view a copy of the Nursing Student Handbook by contacting the Health Science advisor or the Nursing Department.
+In addition to the rules stated in this catalog, Lake Michigan College nursing students are required to abide by rules stated in the Nursing Student Handbook.
+Students can view a copy of the Nursing Student Handbook by contacting the health sciences advisor or the nursing department.

-As a student in the Nursing program, students should expect costs greater than the average LMC student.
+As a student in the nursing program, students should expect costs greater than the average LMC student.
 These additional costs will include a greater number of textbooks, school-approved uniforms, a pre-program physical exam, immunization for specified communicable diseases, name tags, testing and background checks.